osgi/design/rfps/rfp-0190-Resolve-Java-Modules.md

 # Requirements

 ## Req-1
-Must resolve OSGi bundles against Java modules without using the Java module identity
+**Must** resolve OSGi bundles against Java modules without using the Java module identity
 - At least the Java module packages must be published under the `osgi.wiring.package` namespace

 ## Req-2

-Must resolve Java modules against other Java modules and produce a valid set according to the JPMS restrictions
+**Must** resolve Java modules against other Java modules and **May** produce a valid set according to the JPMS restrictions

-- Module requires other module by ID
+- Module requires other module by name
 - Modules may expose packages to a select set of friend modules
-- No two modules expose the same package
+- No two modules contain (export or not) the same package
 - No cycles

-Or at least as many of these as possible
+**Or at least as many of these as possible**

 ## Req-3

-Should support version ranges on Java module requirements
+**Should** support version ranges on Java module requirements

 - Publish the module version set at compile time
 - Read the compile time versions of the module dependencies